 - Remove religious items from your home.

 People want to walk into a kitchen and feel like it is super clean.
 A clean kitchen and a clean bathroom tell a lot to a prospective buyer about the state of cleanliness of your home.
 I know I’ve walked into kitchens before that have made me shudder and it turns me off of the entire space.
 Here’s how to clean the kitchen really well and impress even the most finicky buyers.

 - Clean the oven.
-Set your oven to self-clean mode and wipe when done.
-You can watch our video on how to clean oven racks, too!
+Set your oven to the self-clean mode and wipe when done.
+Make sure you clean the oven racks, too, as potential buyers will look inside!
 If you have a non-self-cleaning oven, scrub the interior as best you can using a a degreaser and baking soda.
 You may also want to use a SKrAPr for this.